Metal Roofing Colors Chalk & Fade Considerations

 Often, warranties will provide a table of coverage depending on the environment and severity of exposure to elements such as corrosion and industrial exposure.
 These environments will typically have a reduced coverage period.
 Click here to view warranty information for ASC Building Products colors.

-chalk and fade are as inevitable as your favorite clothing lightening after dozens of washes, but by ensuring you select a high-quality paint system, you can extend the vibrance and fresh look of your metal roofing or siding investment for years to come.
+Metal roofing and siding chalk and fade are as inevitable as your favorite clothing lightening after dozens of washes.
+By ensuring you select a high-quality paint system, you can extend the vibrancies and fresh look of your metal roofing or siding investment for years to come.

 Did you find this article helpful?